 Our teams successfully finalised a Transformation on the renewal of our biggest networking operating contract.
 This included successfully shifting to an Indian offshore solution, which gives us confidence to use this offshore capability for future new business.
 We also made a good start to a workplace Transformation for an international industrial customer, with 15,000 seats.
-This included fully implementing a Windows 10 and Office 365 cloud infrastructure and managing it afterwards.
+This included fully implementing a Windows 10 and Office365 cloud infrastructure and managing it afterwards.
 We are on the way to finalising the Transformations of three other major contracts.
 Two of these are new wins and the third is a renewal with a large and innovative refresh.
 All three contracts place heavy demand on skills and resources in certain technical areas.
 As they come to an end, this should give us more resources, capabilities and flexibility for upcoming new deals.

-Our Professional Services business had a weak Q1, but a much better Q2, when it saw significant growth.
+growth.
 Overall performance in the first half was in line with expectations.
 We are seeing increasing demand from customers for Windows 10 proof of concepts, migrations and rollouts.
 We should benefit from this in the second half and in 2019.
 Cloud enablement, networking infrastructure services and substantial demand in various security areas are also driving the business.
 New wins and existing framework contracts, especially in the Public Sector, give us the opportunity for further growth, which is only limited by resource capacity.
 Our infrastructure consultancy practice remained in high demand due to its skillset and this looks set to continue.
 However, the ongoing high demand for skills and personnel across Germany makes the environment challenging for us and rest of the market.